FelixFourcolor/Sind-Blitze-sind-Donner/README.md

 ## Play requirements
 Minecraft java 1.19+.

-Go to Music & Sounds setting, turn on Directional Audio and turn down Jukebox/Note Blocks sound level to 50% (otherwise it's too loud).
+Go to Music & Sounds settings and turn on Directional Audio.
+Optionally, turn down Master Volume to about 60% to 70%, otherwise it might be a bit too loud (but of course this depends on your speakers).

 ## Easy install
 Copy the [World](https://github.com/FelixFourcolor/Sind-Blitze-sind-Donner/tree/main/World) folder into your saves.